 As a singer-songwriter and actress, Mariella has performed in Club Cumming in New York City as well as various other venues around Europe and the USA.
 An alumna of the National YoungArts Foundation, Mariella performed in their gala performances in Miami in 2015 and 2017.
 She made her Off-Broadway debut in the world premiere of James Inverne’s “A Walk With Mr. Heifetz” at the Cherry Lane Theatre in New York City.
 As a child, Mariella toured through Europe as a violinist, pianist, and actress with the Munich Philharmonic’s childrens’ concert series.
 She performed in their productions of “Mozart auf Reisen,” “Ein Haydn-Spass,” “Mozart für Kinder,” and “Vivaldi: Die Jahreszeiten.”
 Mariella has played backup strings for some of the music industry’s biggest names.
 She is featured in Mac Miller’s song, “Congratulations.”
 Back in 2015, Mariella performed with Selena Gomez at Billboard’s Women In Music event in New York.
+Recently, she performed with Jason Mraz and the YPC of New York City.
 She has performed for Alec Baldwin, Missy Elliott, Aretha Franklin, Lady Gaga, Neil-Patrick Harris, Demi Lovato, Billy Joel, Elton John, Sting, and President Bill Clinton.

 Mariella has modeled for numerous photographers and designers in New York: Rachel Bensimon, Christopher Brown, I-Jung Huang, Frida Oliver, and the KZ Studio.
 A passionate writer and filmmaker, she has published articles and short films for The Citizen-Penguin, The Juilliard Journal, The Metropolitan Museum of Art, the Odyssey, and The Perlman Music Program.

 Mariella holds Bachelor’s and Master’s degrees from The Juilliard School, where she studied as a Kovner Fellow with Catherine Cho and Itzhak Perlman.
 She also studied psychology through the Barnard-Columbia-Juilliard Exchange Program.
 She is an alumna of The Perlman Music Program and the National YoungArts Foundation.
 She is also a delegate of the American Academy of Achievement.
-Mariella plays a 1703 Rogeri violin, which is generously on loan to her from The Maestro Foundation.
+Mariella performs on a 1999 Samuel Zygmuntowicz violin.